hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/797_jnana-yoga_iii.md

 heaven, no hell, no creed, no church — there is only Atman."
 When everything has been thrown away until what cannot be thrown away is reached, that is the Self.
-The Jnani takes nothing for granted; he analyses by pure reason and force of will, until he reaches Nirvâna which is the extinction of all relativity.
+The Jnani takes nothing for granted; he analyses by pure reason and force of will, until he reaches Nirvāna which is the extinction of all relativity.
 No description or even conception of this state is possible.
 Jnana is never to be judged by any earthly result.
 Be not like the vulture which soars almost beyond sight,